wheelerlab-uwec/wrmXpress-gui/docs/configuration/pipelines/motility.md

 ## Configuration of the GUI

 Motility in wrmXpress is measured using Farneback's optical flow algorithm, a dense flow method, implemented by [OpenCV](https://docs.opencv.org/4.6.0/dc/d6b/group__video__track.html#ga5d10ebbd59fe09c5f650289ec0ece5af).
-This is a departure from other tools, which use the Lucas-Kanade that focuses on keypoints.
-The function includes 6 parameters that can be adjusted.
+This is a departure from other tools, which use the Lucas-Kanade algorithm that focuses on keypoints.
+The OpenCV function includes six parameters that can be adjusted.
 The following is taken directly from the OpenCV docs:

 1. `pyrScale` (Default = 0.5): The image scale (<1) to build pyramids for each image; pyr_scale=0.5 means a classical pyramid, where each next layer is twice smaller than the previous one.
 Past wrmXpress users have used 0.9 for adult *Brugia* and *Schistosoma* and 0.5 for all other worms.
 2. `levels` (Default = 3): The number of pyramid layers including the initial image; levels=1 means that no extra layers are created and only the original images are used.
 Past wrmXpress users have used 10 for adult *Brugia* and *Schistosoma* and 3 for all other worms.